Democrats make it official, nominate Biden to take on Trump

 Just one incumbent president has been defeated in the last four decades.
 And Biden's supporters consistently report that they're motivated more by opposition to Trump than excitement about Biden, a lifelong politician who would be the oldest president ever elected.
 That deficit could hurt turnout among less consistent voters, particularly minorities and younger voters, whom Biden needs to show up in great numbers this fall.

-There were periodic signs of energy on Tuesday night in the carefully scripted virtual affair as delegates from every state and U.S. territory then pledged their support for Biden standing in places packed with meaning: Alabama's Edmund Pettis Bridge, a beach in Hawaii and the headwaters of the Mississippi River.

-At the same time, Biden confronted his political challenge on the second night of the four-day convention, featuring a mix of party elders from both parties to make the case that he has the experience and energy to repair chaos that Trump has created at home and abroad.
+Biden used the second night of the four-day convention to feature a mix of party elders from both parties to make the case that he has the experience and energy to repair chaos that Trump has created at home and abroad.

 Tuesday's speaking program underscored Biden's challenge as he seeks to inspire a new generation of voters.
 While the Democratic leaders of yesteryear can point to experience and achievement, many of them are aging white men.